USDA-ARS-GBRU/q2_itsxpress/README.rst

   source activate qiime2-2022.8

 2. Install Q2_itsxpress using BioConda_.
-Be sure to install q2_itsxpress in the Qiime2 environment.
+Be sure to install q2_itsxpress in the Qiime2 environment using the following commands.

 .. code-block:: bash